Brandon Beachy: Long Island Ducks

 On August 5, 2019, Beachy signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
 He became a free agent following the season.
+In 9 games (7 starts) he threw 41 innings going 6–0 with a 2.85 ERA and 38 strikeouts.
 On April 6, 2020, Beachy re-signed with the Ducks for the upcoming season.

 Sugar Land Skeeters

 In July 2020, Beachy signed on to play for the Sugar Land Skeeters of the Constellation Energy League (a makeshift 4-team independent league created as a result of the COVID-19 pandemic) for the 2020 season.

 Pitching style

 Beachy throws four pitches: a relatively straight four-seam fastball in the 90–94 mph range, a slider (80–84), a changeup (78–82), and a curveball (71–75).
 Beachy throws mostly fastballs and sliders to right-handed hitters, but he uses his changeup more frequently against left-handed hitters.
 He is especially fond of using his slider in two-strike counts.

 Personal life

 Beachy's parents are Lester and Lori Beachy; he is the eldest of seven siblings.

 He majored in pre-law and criminal justice and has worked at a center for delinquent children.